sofathitesh/doconce/doc/demos/tutorial/tutorial.rst

 translates the more comprehensive documentation, ``manual.do.txt``, to various formats.
 The ``make.sh`` script runs a set of translations.

 Installation of Doconce and its Dependencies
 ============================================

+Below, we explain the manual installation of all software that may be needed when working with Doconce documents.
+The impatient way to install what is needed is to run the `doconce_install_all.sh <doconce_install_all.sh>`_ script.

 Doconce
 -------